Islam in Iran: The Islamic Republic

-Perception in Iranian society
+Surveys and polls

 One unanticipated effect of theocratic rule in Iran is that in the last couple of decades up to at least 2018, not only have secular people become alienated from the regime, but the state has lost much of its religious credibility among the ultra-religious communities because of widespread corruption, discrimination and its secularisation.
 Thus, many ultra-religious people deny the Islamic legitimacy of the government in toto and embrace this or that alternative religiosity ...
 An example of one kind of religious alternative are figures (such as Ahmad al-Hassan), claiming to be deputies of the Hidden Imam.